syntax-tree/xast/readme.md

 See [`support.md`][support] for ways to get help.
 Ideas for new utilities and tools can be posted in [`syntax-tree/ideas`][ideas].

-A curated list of awesome syntax-tree, unist, hast, mdast, nlcst, and xast resources can be found in [awesome syntax-tree][awesome].
+A curated list of awesome `syntax-tree`, unist, hast, mdast, nlcst, and xast resources can be found in [awesome syntax-tree][awesome].

 This project has a [code of conduct][coc].
 By interacting with this repository, organization, or community you agree to abide by its terms.

 ## Acknowledgments